 The Forex market always moves in patterns.
 This makes sense when you consider how price has and will only move in one of two directions: up or down.

 So, there usually aren’t new things happening in the Forex market.
 And if you look closely, you’ll notice shapes and patterns on the charts and the candlesticks.
-This article is about some of the most popular candlestick patterns.
+This article is about some of the best candle patterns.

 Many traders try to use these candlestick patterns to understand the Forex market.
 The patterns are so important to the traders that these formations make up cogent parts of their trading strategies.